 The University of Pennsylvania Center for Public Health Initiatives offers a master’s in public health and nursing dual degree (MSN-MPH) that requires completion of the core curricula for both the MSN in Health Leadership and MPH programs.
 The required public health courses include Introduction to Biostatistics, Environmental & Occupational Health, Public Health Administration and Policy, and Introduction to Principles and Methods of Epidemiology.
 The nursing courses include Leadership Development in Healthcare, Systems Thinking in Patient Safety, and Advanced Roles in Administrative Nursing Practice.

 The Center for Public Health Initiatives at the University of Pennsylvania works to advance public health scholarship, research, and practice.
-The school’s mission is to produce leaders in the public health field, encourage cross-disciplinary work, and to advocate for high standards in the field of public health.
-Students can also earn a dual nursing and public health degree in the following areas of study: nurse-midwifery, pediatric nurse practitioner, adult acute care nurse practitioner, and family health nurse practitioner.
+The school’s mission is to produce leaders in the public health field, encourage cross-disciplinary work, and advocate for high standards in the field of public health.
+Students can also earn dual nursing and public health degree in the following areas of study: nurse-midwifery, pediatric nurse practitioner, adult acute care nurse practitioner, and family health nurse practitioner.

 3. University of Wisconsin

 The School of Medicine and Public Health at the University of Wisconsin-Madison offers a Nursing to Master of Public Health Advanced Degree Option that enables nursing students to gain acceptance to the MPH program early and start taking courses toward their MPH degree while still attending nursing school.
-Students typically work part-time while completing their MPH over a 3- to 5-year period following graduation from nursing school.
+Students typically work part-time while completing their MPH over a 3- to the 5-year period following graduation from nursing school.